FahimAnayet/gogo-cli/README.md

 # I will write readme later
 ## hls branch is more faster and more flexible in resolution, but currently only support mpv and iina (NO VLC OR POT GUYS).
+Also check fzfversion. fzfversion is fastest when searching anime(ONLY MPV and IINA).
 # **Requirements:**

 - 1. Python3 installed